 Many people with HFpEF have other health conditions and cardiovascular risk factors, such as:

 - high blood pressure

 These conditions and risk factors raise the risk of poor health outcomes.

 Getting treatment for HFpEF and other chronic conditions may help improve your quality of life and outlook.
 Practicing healthy habits is also important.

-It’s important to get treatment for HFpEF and other chronic health conditions that you may have.
+It’s important to get treatment for HFpEF and other chronic health conditions you may have.
 Your doctor may prescribe medications and other treatments.
-They may also encourage you to make changes to your lifestyle to protect your heart and overall health.
+They may also encourage you to change your lifestyle to protect your heart and overall health.